This section looks at how you can budget and have more control over your money.

 - Use price comparison websites – there’s one basic rule – whatever it is you’re looking for, there’s likely a site to help you find the cheapest price.
 They can help you compare dozens of prices in minutes

-No excuses!
-There are plenty of ways to save money so sit down and spend some time thinking about how you can cut back on your outgoings and be strict with yourself!
+There are plenty of ways to save money so sit down and spend some time thinking about how you can cut back on your outgoings and be strict with yourself.

 Some people find it hard to get motivated about saving, but it’s often much easier if you set a goal.
 That way, rather than thinking about the money you are setting aside each month, you can focus on what you will be able to do once you’ve reached your goal.

-Your first step is to have some emergency savings – money to fall back on if you have an emergency, such as a heating boiler breakdown or if you couldn’t work for a while.
+Your first step is to have some emergency savings – money to fall back on if you have an unexpected payment to make, such as a bill or if you’re suddenly out of work.
 Try and get three months’ worth of expenses in an easy or instant access account.
 Don’t worry if you can’t save this straight away, but keep it as a target to aim for.

 Once you’ve set aside your emergency fund, possible savings goals to consider might include: